Japanese Ways to Combat the Cold

 Winter Accessories

-Winter is the time to dress in layers, to trap warm air between them.
-And because, as your parents probably told you years ago, you also lose body heat via your head, it’s also the time to wear hats.
-But keep the accessories coming, especially boots, gloves and scarves, which cover key body parts for keeping warm—the neck, wrists and ankles.
+Winter is the time to dress in layers, trapping warm air between them.
+As your parents probably told you years ago, you lose body heat via your head.
+It’s time to get the winter hats out!
+Keep the accessories coming—especially boots, gloves, and scarves.
+These cover key body parts for keeping warm—the neck, wrists and ankles.

-Stretching is also good to aid blood circulation, especially after you’ve been stuck in the same posture for some time.
-General self-care, by avoiding not only the cold but also stress, overeating, lack of sleep and lack of exercise, is also important for staying well.
+Stretching is also good for aiding blood circulation, especially after you’ve been stuck in the same posture for some time.
+General self-care, including avoiding not only the cold but also stress, overeating, lack of sleep and exercise, is also important for staying well.
 Take care!

-Do you have any tips to stay warm this winter in Japan?
+Do you have any tips for staying warm this winter in Japan?
 Let us know in the comments below!

 Leave a Reply